 African chattel slavery also touched upon Puerto Rico, which became the consequence of Spanish colonialism in both Africa and Latin America.
-In fact, in 1527 a bloody slave revolts occurred in Puerto Rico, one of the earliest in the history of the Western Hemisphere.
+In 1527 the first slave revolt in Puerto Rico was among the bloodiest in the Western Hemisphere.

-Before moving to New York City, Schomburg was a member of the secret Revolutionary Committees of Puerto Rico.
-Decades before Schomburg’s birth the Revolutionary Committees were organized to launch an anti-slavery & pro-independence uprising in 1868 known as El Grito De Lares.
-Although that attempt to rid Spanish colonialism failed, the movement for independence continued to exist clandestinely.
+Before moving to New York City, at 17 years old, Schomburg was a leader in the secret Revolutionary Committee of Puerto Rico.
+This organization was created several years before Schomburg’s birth for launching the 1868 anti-slavery & pro-independence revolt known as El Grito De Lares.
+Although the attempt to rid Spanish colonialism failed, the Revolutionary Committee continued to exist clandestinely.

-As the persecution of Black people in the United States intensified, with lynching and white racist riots presenting a dangerous and menacing setting, coupled by Schomburg’s childhood memory of a demeaning comment made to him by a school teacher, raised his commitment to the idea of affirming the validity and truth of Black history.
+As the persecution of Black people in the United States intensified, with the extension of Jim Crow laws, lynching and white racist riots presenting a dangerous and menacing setting, coupled by Schomburg’s childhood memory of a demeaning comment made to him by a school teacher, raised his commitment to the idea of affirming the validity and truth of Black history.

 Once in New York City, and for the remainder of his life, Schomburg collected large amounts of materials relevant to the history of Africa and the African diaspora.
 His work unavoidably brought to light the falsehood of white historians who interpreted the history of human social development strictly from a European perspective, thus concealing what are the African people’s pivotal role in that process.

 Although Arturo Schomburg never proclaimed to be a revolutionary, his academic achievements coupled with such fervent passion to preserve and protect the historic culture of the Diaspora shows otherwise.
 Long after his death, Schomburg’s accomplishments continue to shatter racist myths.